Katavi National Park 365

-The landscapes and habitats of Katavi are an adventure from the senses.
-From flood plains and waterways to savannah grasslands and woodland forests, the scenery is wildly beautiful to behold.
+The landscapes of Katavi National Park are an adventure in themselves – from flood plains and waterways to savannah grasslands and woodland forests, the scenery is beautiful and varied.
+Considered one of Tanzania’s ‘off-the-beaten-track’ destinations, Katavi can take longer to get to than some other big parks in Tanzania, the upside of which is that there are relatively few tourists.

-Katavi is one of Tanzania’s “Off-the-beaten-track” destinations and can take longer to access in comparison to Tanzania's other big parks.
-This means travelers on a safari to Katavi National Park will see relatively few tourists.
-Up until a few years ago, the park had a small number of options in terms of accommodation, but as the wildlife numbers have recovered from the aggressive poaching of the 80s, more camps have sprung up.
-The large sources of water in Katavi sustain thousands of animals.
-Here, you are likely to come across herds of elephant and buffalo, pods of hippo wallowing in the rivers, as well as giraffe, zebra, impala and the accompanying predators - lion and hyena prowling the plains.
+Until a few years ago, accommodation options were limited, but as the wildlife numbers have recovered from the aggressive poaching of the 1980s, more camps have opened.
+The large sources of water in Katavi sustain thousands of animals and you’re likely to encounter herds of elephant and buffalo, numerous hippo, as well as giraffe, zebra, impala and the accompanying predators.